 Marine resource management rules and regulations are poorly enforced on Maui.
 MCRT emphasizes the need for a sufficient DOCARE presence, including enhanced on-site patrolling.
 This requires increased budgets and legislative approval.
-Community volunteers can be trained, via community 'watch' programs, to provide surveillance (including documentation of observed user type and frequency), real-time position and activity of suspected violators and approach and confront suspected violators, in an appropriate way, in order to inform them of possible rule infractions.
+Community volunteers can be trained, via community 'watch' programs, to provide surveillance (including documentation of observed user type and frequency) and real-time position and activity of suspected violators.
+Volunteers can then, in an appropriate way, approach and confront suspected violators to inform them of possible rule infractions.
 An example of such an effort is the DLNR-sanctioned Makai Watch program, which is supported by Conservation International and TNC.
-It provides capacity-building opportunities and private funding.
+It provides capacitybuilding opportunities and private funding.